Adalab/modulo-2-evaluacion-final-janadim/README.md

 - The website uses an external API, which I get by using AJAX (or fetch function).
 Every time we type something in the input field, we make a request to the external API and it sends us a filtered information related to the input.
 - Additionally, a Local Storage is implemented to store all the needed information.
 In case of refreshing the website, we will still keep the favorite options for further usage.
-- We can select and unselect any time by clicking on the Tv Show item.
+- We can select and deselect any time by clicking on the Tv Show item.